ALive-research/Slicer-Liver/Docs/adr/0005-github-actions-ci.md

   (Alternative B) or skipping the build job on docs-only PRs (path- filter optimisation).
-- **CI maintenance.**  The workflow becomes another artefact to keep current with Slicer-Liver, Slicer-master, and the container ecosystem.
+- **CI maintenance.**  The workflow becomes another artefact to keep current with Slicer-Liver, Slicer-main, and the container ecosystem.
 Add it to the per-module-migration PR checklist (per ADR-0002) — if the migration breaks CI, the migration PR fixes the CI alongside the code.
-- **Upstream Slicer drift surfaces in our CI.**  When Slicer-master breaks (which happens periodically), Slicer-Liver CI will go red through no fault of any Slicer-Liver PR.
+- **Upstream Slicer drift surfaces in our CI.**  When Slicer-main breaks (which happens periodically), Slicer-Liver CI will go red through no fault of any Slicer-Liver PR.
 Mitigation: pin the container by digest after the first verified-green run, and bump